Special projects

 An exhibition by ADI Design Museum - Milan curated by Maite García Sanchis

-The Infinite Chair exhibition focuses attention on the influence of design on the hotel experience among the special projects of the 2024 show exhibited in Hall D3 of InOut | The Contract Community.
+The Infinite Chair exhibition focuses attention on the influence of design on the hotel experience among the special projects of the 2024 show exhibited in Hall D3 of InOut | The Hospitality Community.

 Up, Gaetano Pesce, B&B Italia, 1969